 Address: 34 rue de Richelieu, 75001

-Hours: Open Monday for dinner only, Tuesday-Saturday for lunch & dinner, and Sunday for brunch only
+Hours: Open Tuesday-Saturday for lunch & dinner.
+Closed Sunday & Monday.

 Table à Découvert (2015) “Du coup, je ne peux pas ne pas prendre de dessert, surtout qu’il y en a un qui me plaît plus que tout dans son intitulé : glace au malt, sorbet au chocolat, espuma de café, biscuit au lait vanillé.
 Je crois que je pourrais retourner chez Ellsworth dans les prochaines heures juste pour ce dessert… Chocolat noir, malt, café, les saveurs sont en osmose et avec ces éclats de biscuit très beurré et un peu salé qui là aussi croustille énormément, c’est terrible.”